 Livestock Grazing as a Management Tool

 Livestock grazing can be a practical and economical management tool for habitat conservation and fire fuel reduction in California grasslands.
 However, it is challenging for managers to balance grazing operations with the integration of conservation goals associated with many State lands.
-These objectives combine the conventional range management goals of preserving ecological function, ecosystem stability, resilience, and productivity with the conservation objectives of minimizing soil erosion, invasive pest plant infestations and spread, and water pollution, and improving and sustaining conventional grazing operations to accomplish the combined objectives in specific locations and circumstances.
+These objectives combine the conventional range management goals of preserving ecological function, ecosystem stability, resilience, and productivity with the conservation objectives of maintaining or improving habitat for special-status species, as well as minimizing soil erosion, invasive pest plant infestations and spread, and water pollution, and improving and sustaining conventional grazing operations to accomplish the combined objectives in specific locations and circumstances.
 Succeeding at this in California’s diverse and dynamic grasslands will require flexible management guided towards land use and conservation objectives by an ever-evolving body of science.

 Management objectives can be met using many different grazing techniques.
 The simplest form—continuous or season-long grazing—where cattle graze in one area all year or all season, could be used as a general vegetation removal/reduction method.
 Livestock management techniques often become more complex as the resource management goals become more complex.
-Planned or managed grazing involves forming a strategy and manipulating grazing variables such as timing, livestock density, or duration of grazing to meet the objectives of the strategy.
+Planned or managed grazing involves forming a strategy and manipulating grazing variables such as timing; livestock species, class, and density; or duration of grazing to meet the objectives of the strategy.
 Similarly, prescribed grazing refers to using a grazing prescription (e.g., specified season, duration, and intensity of grazing, among other variables) to accomplish defined vegetation or conservation goals.
 The most intensive grazing technique is targeted grazing which generally involves high intensity grazing focused on a single objective such as reducing an invasive species or reducing vegetative fuel loads.
-This type of grazing is generally conducted by contract grazers who are paid to perform this intensive management.
+This type of grazing is generally conducted by contract grazers who are paid to perform this intensive management, and who often sacrifice reproduction and weight gain efficiencies to optimize ecological outcomes.
 These various techniques have significant overlap and can be used together to meet management objectives.

 When grazing is chosen as a management tool, the land manager must recognize that management measures and parameters must be compatible with the livestock operation and generally allow for an economically sustainable livestock enterprise.
 Understanding the annual schedule of the animals and the livestock industry are important in developing a grazing program on any site.
-A successful program will balance the site-specific habitat and conservation goals with the needs of the livestock operation to develop a plan that optimizes both.
+A successful program will balance meeting the needs of the livestock operation with optimizing the site-specific habitat and conservation goals.

 The information contained in this Guidebook will address a variety of these factors and assist managers in developing a Grazing Agreement and comprehensive Management Action Plan that will help managers achieve their local goals and objectives, ensure a sustainable grazing operation, and support a mutually beneficial relationship for the Landlord and Grazing Operator.